 Widespread extrapolation of these results cannot be extended beyond sub-Sahara Africa without further studies being indicated due to the relatively small sample size and the need to determine the extent that cultural differences influence the data

+Statesman Nelson Mandela claimed, “There can be no keener revelation of a society’s soul than the way in which it treats its children” (p 54, Malik, 2014).

+Yes, courage and vision is desperately needed when one recognizes the current condition of aging out orphans in this world.
+And if Mandela is right about society, there are a lot of nations whose aging-out orphan treatment and policies (or lack therof), reveal an immediate need for a trip to the emergency room.

 Recommendations